 One of Bishop Imamura’s greatest concerns was the Japanese-English language barrier.
 In order to assist the Japanese immigrants, special classes in English were held at night as part of the activities of the Young Men’s Buddhist Association (YMBA).
 The YMBA also began publishing the magazine, “Dobo” (Brotherhood), and lectures on the essentials of Buddhism were regularly held.
 Social and athletic activities increased, and the membership soon reached 250.
 In 1923 a new YMBA building was built on Fort Street for $63,000.
 The inter-island YMBA Federation, formed in 1927, was in 1935 renamed Hawaii Federation of Young Buddhist Associations.
 The Honolulu YMBA retained the name until 1947, when it was renamed Young Buddhist Association of Honolulu.

-The Women’s Buddhist Association (WBA), Bukkyo Fujinkai, in Honolulu was inaugurated in May 1898, under the leadership of Mrs. Kyoko Imamura, wife of the Bishop, and who was a devout Jodo Shinshu Buddhist.
+The Women’s Buddhist Association (WBA), Bukkyo Fujinkai, in Honolulu was inaugurated in May 1898, under the leadership of Mrs. Kiyoko Imamura, wife of the Bishop, and who was a devout Jodo Shinshu Buddhist.
 The 1,080 members pledged themselves to the four “‘L’s” namely, Life, Light, Labor, and Love.

 In the early days, an event occurred that had far-reaching consequences.
 On May 19, 1901, Queen Lili‘uokalani, accompanied by Mrs. Mary Elizabeth Mikahala Robinson Foster, a wealthy part-Hawaiian Buddhist and a dear friend of the Imamuras, attended the Hongwanji Gotan-E services, commemorating Shinran Shonin’s birth.